-In case you didn’t know, carp fish comes in different shades of color.
+In case you didn’t know, carp fish comes in different shades of colour.
 Koi carp are commonly gold and red with specks of black on their scale.
 Chalermchai requested that only Albino Koi carp (which are rare to source) live in the pond.

 I’m telling you, every tiny detail in this temple is not overlooked.
 There is intention and meaning to every aspect of this temple.

-The semicircle, representing life, as known to humans at Wat Rong Khun white temple
+The semicircle, representing life, as known to humans at Wat Rong Khun white temple in Chiang Rai

 The arch represents life and suffering as humans know it.
 The fang-like sculptures portray Rahu’s mouth.